 7. IMPORTANT!
 Bring a strong bug spray (for the love of god, don’t forget the bug spray!).
 I used this DEET-Free repellant.

 7. IMPORTANT!
-Since nothing will be open when you get there You need to buy your entrance ticket + sunrise ticket at least the day before.
+Since nothing will be open when you get there for Tikal sunrise, you need to buy your entrance ticket + sunrise ticket at least the day before.
 You can buy entrance ticket to Tikal at ANY Banrural in Guatemala.
 I bought mine in San Pedro Atitlan.
 There’s a Banrural in a shopping mall Santa Elena just across the bridge from Flores.
 You will get 2 receipts which will then be exchanged for entrance bracelets.

 I visited Tikal on a 10-day trip to Guatemala, a country that I ended up enjoying so much I’m already planning a return visit.